-Term Meaning Complaint A complaint is an expression of dissatisfaction made about Council services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required.
+TERM DEFINITION 3.1 Complaint A complaint is an expression of dissatisfaction made about Council services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required.
 For the purposes of this policy, a complaint does not include: a) A report alleging unlawful activity (see definition below), b) A request for information about a Council policy or procedure, c) A request for an explanation of actions taken by Council, d) A request for internal review of a Council decision.
-Compliance or enforcement action Actions taken in response to a confirmed contravention of the law.
-Delegations Manual and/ or Implementation of Delegated Authority The Delegations Manual adopted by Council from time to time and any Implementation of Delegations adopted by Council from time to time.
-Regulation Using a variety of tools and strategies to influence and change behaviour to achieve the objectives of an Act, Regulation or other statutory instrument administered by Council.
-Report alleging unlawful activity An expression of concern or a request for service in relation to alleged unlawful activity, where a response or resolution is explicitly or implicitly expected or legally required.
-Unlawful activity Any activity or work that has been or is being carried out contrary to the below and/or failure to take required action to be compliant with: a) terms or conditions of a development consent, approval, permit or license, b) An environmental planning instrument that regulates the activities or work that can be carried out on particular land, c) a legislative provision regulating a particular activity or work, d) a required development consent, approval, permission or license, e) a law of New South Wales, in which Council is the regulatory authority.
-Unreasonable complainant conduct Any behaviour by a current or former complainant which, because of its nature or frequency raises substantial health, safety, resource or equity issues for Council staff, other service users and complainants or the complainant himself/herself.
+3.2 Compliance or enforcement action Actions taken in response to a confirmed contravention of the law.
+3.3 Delegations of Authority Formal authorisation allowing the Chief Executive Officer the authorisation to exercise council powers and functions on its behalf, and to authorise staff of council with aspects of those powers.
+These powers are published through a Delegations Instrument.
+3.4 Regulation Using a variety of tools and strategies to influence and change behaviour to achieve the objectives of an Act, Regulation or other statutory instrument administered by Council.
+3.5 Report alleging unlawful activity An expression of concern or a request for service in relation to alleged unlawful activity, where a response or resolution is explicitly or implicitly expected or legally required.
+3.6 Unlawful activity Any activity or work that has been or is being carried out contrary to the below and/or failure to take required action to be compliant with: a) terms or conditions of a development consent, approval, permit or license, b) An environmental planning instrument that regulates the activities or work that can be carried out on particular land, c) a legislative provision regulating a particular activity or work, d) a required development consent, approval, permission or license, e) a law of New South Wales, in which Council is the regulatory authority.
+3.7 Unreasonable complainant conduct Any behaviour by a current or former complainant which, because of its nature or frequency raises substantial health, safety, resource or equity issues for Council staff, other service users and complainants or the complainant himself/herself.